cyprainlioneljr-cloud/provostinc-azure-zero-trust-lab/README.md

 ---
-*A portfolio project demonstrating real-world Azure security engineering and SOC analyst capability — from foundation to live operations.*
+*A portfolio project demonstrating real-world Azure security engineering and SOC analyst capability,from foundation to live operations.*
 * Claude AI and Chatgpt was used in some situations.